yasserfarouk/negmas/docs/scripts.rst

 =================           ========     =================================================================

-Other than these files, a folder with the same number as the corresponding config file in the configs folder, keeps full statistics/log of every world (see the `SCML World Runner` section for the contents of this folder.
+Other than these files, a folder with the same number as the corresponding config file in the configs folder, keeps full statistics/log of every world *but only if --debug is specified* (see the `SCML World Runner` section for the contents of this folder.